anacrolix/torrent/README.md

 ## improvements implemented by library
 - smaller API surface. reduces the API surface of the client.
 - refactored the single lock used for all torrents out. this means the torrents do not contend with each other for the singe lock.
+- removed a number of panics making the code safer to use.

 ## improvements planned
 - simplify network configuration.